Fraud Blocker

 While financial crimes like embezzlement appear less concerning than violent crimes, they are categorized as serious felonies under North Carolina state law.
 You could face steep fines and a lengthy jail sentence if convicted of embezzlement.

 At Edwards Law, we provide top-notch white-collar crime defense services across Western North Carolina.
-Call (828) 702-8743 to discuss your embezzlement case with a competent embezzlement defense lawyer from Ashville, NC.
+Call (828) 702-8743 to discuss your embezzlement case with a competent embezzlement defense lawyer from Asheville, NC.

 What Is the Legal Definition of Embezzlement?